aarondwi/aarondwi.github.io/CDCCaveats/Caveats.md

 2 services consuming from it and calculating different things, one has applied till 202, the other till 205.
 If there is an API/page/etc that consumes from both services at this time, assuming data read is updated in-between 202 and 205, it means the data read is **NOT** atomic.

 To handle this problem, need something a la [RAMP](http://www.bailis.org/papers/ramp-sigmod2014.pdf) or [Facebook's flighttracker](https://research.fb.com/publications/flighttracker-consistency-across-read-optimized-online-stores-at-facebook/)

+On smaller case, it may also happens because of single partition guarantee only on CDC storage (e.g. kafka).
+If a transaction happen to read data that affects at least 2 partitions, and one of the consumer is lagging behind, it also may results in non-atomicity.

 ## Naive replication-based is unsafe